How to relieve premenstrual syndrome

 - Regular exercise: try to get in at least two and a half hours of moderate intensity exercise per week

-- Giving up smoking - PMS has been shown to be worse in smokers
+- Quitting smoking - PMS has been shown to be worse in smokers

 Some people take vitamins and herbal supplements to help them with symptoms but more research is needed to prove their efficacy.
 Always seek your GP’s advice if you are considering using a supplement.